-Do creative writing students feel their course content has the right breadth and balance?
+Do creative writing students feel their course has enough breadth?

 type and breadth of course contentcreative writing

-Yes.
-Across the National Student Survey (NSS), the type and breadth of course content theme attracts 25,847 comments with 70.6% positive sentiment, signalling widespread approval of scope and variety.
-Within creative writing, the picture is more nuanced at 55.6% positive: students value supportive teaching and personal development, but they ask for transparent assessment and dependable resources.
-These sector lenses—one cross‑provider and one discipline‑specific—shape the analysis that follows and explain why we focus on genre range, the theory–practice balance, assessment clarity and resource provision.
+Mostly yes, but only when breadth is paired with clear structure.
+Across the National Student Survey (NSS), analysed using our NSS open-text analysis methodology, the type and breadth of course content theme attracts 25,847 comments with 70.6% positive sentiment, which suggests students generally value scope and variety.
+Within creative writing, sentiment is more mixed at 55.6% positive: students praise supportive teaching and personal development, but they still want clearer assessment, more dependable resources and a better balance between genres, theory and practice.

 How should programmes represent diverse genres?